Turn back the time on your Ford to that flawless factory finish with our Ford paint colors and spray paint.

 Now that you know your choices, let’s get to the hard truths of each option.

-Paint pens are a solid choice but they come with a lot of disadvantages.
+Paint pens come with a lot of disadvantages.
 They generally do not provide as great a match to OEM paints as other touch up paints.
-They also don’t provide the same quality of work and only work on small areas.
+They also don’t provide the same quality of work and may tend to dispense too much paint when applying and the metallic don’t flow consistently.

-Spray paints and paint bottles, on the other hand, provide more even coats and work on larger areas.
-For instance, if you were repairing an entire panel of your car.
+Spray paints and paint bottles, on the other hand, provide more application control.
+For instance, if you were repairing an entire panel of your car, spray cans are the way to go.
 While we would recommend these two alternatives over paint pens, it all comes down to you, how much paint you need and what you need to do with it.
-At ERA paints, all we want is for you to find a product that fits your needs and delivers quality.
+At ERA Paints, all we want is for you to find a product that fits your needs and delivers quality.

 Figuring out the supplies that you need for a DIY job can be as hard as trying to pack for a trip.
 That’s where we come in.
 We can’t tell you whether you’ll need those dress shoes or snake-print boots but we sure can tell you what supplies you’ll need for your repairs so that you can plan accordingly.